mpickem/hdf5_wrapper/README.md

 * `character(len=*)`

 Attributes can be attached to both groups and datasets.
-For this reason we do not create anything on the fly.
-Any non-existance of objects will cause an error.
+For this reason we forgo parent group creation.
+Any non-existance of objects will trigger an error.
-Please note here that the same logic which applies for `logical` datasets applies here as well (`.true.` and `.false.` will be transformed in `1` and `0` (integer))
+Please note that the written strings will be byte strings within Python.

 ```
 program attributes